lk-geimfari/awesomo/languages/RUBY.md

 [**Rails**](https://github.com/rails/rails) a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
 Also called Ruby ​​on Rails
 Understanding the MVC pattern is key to understanding Rails.
 MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.
 A great help for developers by allowing them to abstract and simplify common repetitive tasks.

+[**Rails ERD**](https://github.com/voormedia/rails-erd) is a gem that allows you to easily generate a diagram based on your application's Active Record models.
+The diagram gives an overview of how your models are related.
+Having a diagram that describes your models is perfect documentation for your application.
 ## S

 [**Scientist**](https://github.com/github/scientist) - a Ruby library for carefully refactoring critical paths.